You can earn your business degree online at almost every stage: associate, bachelor’s, and master’s.

 Social networking: Many students earn their degree from an in-person college or university because of the social opportunities they gain from that experience.
 But a growing number of online degree programs foster interaction through discussion forums, virtual meetings, and more.

-Begin applying what you know in real-time: If you plan to work while earning your MBA, you can begin applying what you learn in real-time.
+Begin applying what you know in real-time: If you plan to work while earning your degree, you can begin applying what you learn in real-time.
 Rather than waiting to graduate to implement what you’ve studied in your coursework, you can practice in a way that could inform and even strengthen your education.

 Develop important skills unique to online learning: Whether online or in-person, earning your degree helps you develop valuable workplace skills.
 But online learning can help you hone specific skills, such as time management, an ability to work independently, and self-discipline.